pinballsp/DMDMK66/128x32 firmware/README.md

 Current firmware version v1.81 for DMDMK66 128x32.

-Uncompress RAR file and copy dmdmk66.bin file to your SD card, insert the SD card into your DMDMK66.
-The next time you start your DMDMK66, it will update automatically.

 Any question, suggestion or bug, contact pinballsp@gmail.com, Skype pinballsp, Whatsapp +34693344445, Facebook https://www.facebook.com/Pinballsp

 Files:<br>